La-Nena/projectgomez/README.md

 # projectgomez
-This project is made for learning purposes
+This project is made for learning purposes.